HengyueL/WEvadeVis/README.md

 ## Citation

-If you find our work useful for your research, please consider citing the paper (To appear in ACM CCS 2023)
+If you find our work useful for your research, please consider citing the paper
 ```
 @inproceedings{jiang2023evading,
   title={Evading Watermark based Detection of AI-Generated Content},